Faustvii/StartupManager/README.md

 ### Help

-Examples of usage `StartupManager.exe --help` output shown below
+Examples of usage `StartupManager.exe --help`

 ![Help](images/help1.png)

+The help command can also be used on any commands;

-Examples of usage `StartupManager.exe list --help` output shown below
+Examples of usage `StartupManager.exe list --help`

 ![Help list](images/help2.png)